Under Milk Wood: Screen

+Musical adaptations

+Stan Tracey composed an Under Milk Wood Jazz Suite released on record in 1965. and subsequently presented in public with Tracey's quartet and a narrator.

-In 1997, Australian pianist and composer Tony Gould's adaptation of Under Milk Wood (written for narrator and chamber orchestra) was first performed by actor John Stanton and the Queensland Philharmonic Orchestra.
+In 1997 the pianist and composer Tony Gould's adaptation of Under Milk Wood for narrator and chamber orchestra was first performed by the actor John Stanton and the Queensland Philharmonic Orchestra.